-John is Head of Transport Architecture and has 30 years’ experience in the planning and design of transport infrastructure.
+John is Director of Transport Architecture and has 30 years’ experience in the planning and design of transport infrastructure.

-He led the multi-disciplinary design team for Marseille Airport at Richard Rogers.
-At Alsop Architects he led the architectural teams for North Greenwich Station on the Jubilee Line Extension and Paddington Station on Crossrail.
-He founded JSA in 1994, working initially for Hong Kong MTR and KCR before becoming director of architecture and urban design for the first phase of Singapore MRT’s Circle Line.
+He led Richard Rogers' multi-disciplinary design team for Marseille Airport.
+He led Alsop's design teams for North Greenwich Station on the Jubilee Line Extension and Paddington Station on Crossrail.
+He originally founded his practice in 1994, working initially for Hong Kong MTR and KCR before becoming director of architecture and urban design for the first phase of Singapore MRT’s Circle Line.

-He led JSA's team on Dublin’s Metro North.
+He led the architectural team on Dublin’s Metro North.
 The Railway Procurement Agency subsequently appointed him interim chief architect for the Railway Order planning process, including public consultation on architecture and urban design, and presentation of the scheme to a national public enquiry.

 John provides project advisory services to transport authorities, including Dubai Roads & Transport Authority, Metro Jeddah, Qatar Railways and the Swedish Transport Administration.
 He is a member of Transport Infrastructure Ireland’s Expert Panel.

 He qualified at the Bartlett School of Architecture & Planning, University College London.
 He has a PhD in Design Research from the Royal College of Art.

 Stephen James is Director of Bridge Design and has 25 years’ experience in infrastructure architecture and public realm design.